dnlvarga/dnlvarga.github.io/tmux.md

 - Then read mode: Prefix + [
 - Navigate to the beginning of the text you want to copy.
 Page up on Mac is Command + Up arrow.
 - Press Space and go to the end of the text you want to copy.
-- Press Enter to put text into tmux clipboard.
+- Press Enter to put text into tmux clipboard and automatically exits read mode.
 - Paste with Prefix + ]